Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/09-debug-walkthrough/Hardware/Stage_3.md

 6. After a successful connection to your host, you can verify the hardware devices `arm_dap_0`,`xcvc1902_1`, and click **Next**.
 7. Click **Finish**.
 8. Under the **Hardware Device Properties** window, click the ellipsis (...) to select the generated probe file from `${PROJECT_PATH}/tutorial.ltx`.
-9. After the hardware device got refreshed, you can observe the following messages in the Tcl console:
+9. After the hardware device got refreshed, you can observe the following messages in the Tcl Console:

    ```
    Processed interface mm2s_s_ila1_slot0